 - Don’t bring “trigger foods” like french fries into the house

 - Maintain a food diary to keep a check on what you’re eating

 - Use apps like MyFitnessPal to keep track of your food’s nutritional levels

-- Don’t eat chips out of the bag or ice-cream out of the container because it doesn’t have any accountability to it.
+- Don’t eat chips out of the bag or ice-cream out of the container because it is uncontrollable

 Replacing Unhealthy Cravings with Good Food Choices

 It all depends on your cravings; what foods you can use as a healthier substitution.